-‘Larry and I will always be together:’ Joe Manchin’s closest political ally cashes in on senator’s rise
+‘Larry and I will always be together’: Joe Manchin’s closest political ally cashes in on senator’s rise

 “Larry’s position was, ‘Justice and I will run the party, and everything else, as we desire.'
-I was pushing back on that,’” said Chris Regan, then the vice chairman of West Virginia’s Democratic Party, who attended the meeting.
-Puccio at the time a senior adviser for Justice’s campaign.
-“I remember Larry just yelling back: ‘We can get Manchin on the phone, if you need to hear it from him.’”
+I was pushing back on that,’ ” said Chris Regan, then the vice chairman of West Virginia’s Democratic Party, who attended the meeting.
+Puccio was a senior adviser at the time for Justice’s campaign.
+“I remember Larry just yelling back: ‘We can get Manchin on the phone, if you need to hear it from him.’ ”

 Manchin is now the Senate’s swing vote and one of the most powerful men in Washington, and Puccio has figured out how to monetize his ability to get his old boss on the phone.